How to Register - Pediatric Surgery MOC Exam

 - Exam accommodations: Accommodations for documented learning disabilities must be requested by the initial registration deadline (view policy).
 Individuals who will need accommodations due to medical-related conditions (injury, breast feeding, etc.) should notify the ABS when registering.

 - Once logged into the registration process, you first will be asked to review and update your personal and practice information.
-Your medical license must be valid through the date of the exam; otherwise you will need to provide updated information when available and have it verified by ABS staff.
+You must hold a current full and unrestricted medical license.
+If your license will expire before the exam, you will need to provide updated information when available.

 - You must then submit the following items: